esamattis/backbone.viewmaster/README.md

   - Add [afterTemplate][]
   - Views can be added as constructor functions now too.
-They will get `model` and `collection` attribtes from their parent views automatically.
+They will get `model` and `collection` attributes from their parent views automatically.
   - Removed experimental `elements` object which was never documented.
 Use `afterTemplate` from now on.